 "Users don't test their DR plans unless they absolutely have to.
 Period," says Jeff Beallor, pres-ident of Global Data Vaulting (GDV), a secure backup and DR provider in Toronto.
 As part of GDV's service, the company asks clients on a quarterly basis to name the top 10 files they need to recover, and then reports on how long it took for them to be recovered.

 For Banner & Witcoff Ltd., an intellectual property law firm with headquarters in Chicago, the trick to keeping up with DR testing has been to make it a regular part of the IT staff's monthly to-do list.
 "There are always a million good reasons to put off testing your DR plan," says Bill Costello, IT director.
-The firm sets aside the last Sunday of every month to failover two of
+The firm sets aside the last Sunday of every month to failover two of the 13 servers it replicates to a co-lo facility, ensuring that each server is failed over twice per year.
+For replication, the firm uses NSI Software's Double-Take.

 The testing, Costello finds, is invaluable; "we learn something every time we do it," he says.
 As part of the exercise, the staff also documents the steps they take to perform failover, and have compiled a plain English "DR for Dummies" manual that should make it possible for a novice staff member to initiate a recovery in case no one else is available.